 What to Expect During the Scan

 During a DEXA scan, the patient will lie on a padded table while a machine arm passes over their body.
 The process is painless and non-invasive.
-The scanner emits a small amount of radiation, much less than a standard X-ray, focusing on key areas typically prone to bone loss such as the hip and spine.
-The entire procedure is usually completed within 10 to 20 minutes, during which the patient is required to stay still to ensure clear, accurate results.
+The scanner emits a small amount of radiation, much less than a standard X-ray, focusing on key areas typically prone to bone loss, such as the hip and spine.
+The entire procedure is typically completed within 10 to 20 minutes, during which the patient is required to remain still to ensure clear and accurate results.

 Safety of the Procedure